andreasscherbaum/maildir2gmail/README.md

 ```

 By default, all mails are uploaded to _All Mail_ in Gmail, following the Google concept of "never delete mails, just archive everything".
 A folder can be specified using the _-f_ option.
+Non-existent folders will be created automatically.

 Mails can be marked as Unseen (new) using the _n_ option.